YoannDeb/chess_tournament/README.md

 - Fill the required fields.

 - The tournament will begin.
-The programm will show the matches for the first round.
+The program will show the matches for the first round.

 - You can enter the results by selecting a match.

-- Once all results have been filled, you can finish the round by typing "t" then press "Enter"
+- Once all results have been filled, you can finish the round by typing "t" then press "Enter".

-- It will show the ranking at this stage of the tournament
+- It will show the ranking at this stage of the tournament.

 - You can press enter to repeat the process for the next round till the final one.

-- At the end of the last rond the programm will show the definitive ranking.
+- At the end of the last round the programm will show the definitive ranking.
 You can press "Enter" to return to the main menu.

 ### Save state and database: